20 steps to increase the odds

 17. Keep working

-18. Read lots of books, go back to school
+18. Read books, go back to school

 Reading books exercises your brain, and a well-exercised brain tends to be less prone to Alzheimer's disease.
 Going back to school to acquire new skill sets and knowledge makes you mentally active and disciplined.
 Demographic studies across the globe have consistently found that the more years you spend in school, the longer would be your life span.